Golf course: Driving range

 Often, a golf course will include among its facilities a practice range or driving range, usually with practice greens, bunkers, and driving areas.
 Markers showing distances are usually included on a practice range for the golfer's information.
 Driving ranges are also commonly found as separate facilities, unattached to a golf course, where players may simply hit balls into the range for practice or enjoyment.

 There may even be a practice course (often shorter and easier to play than a full-scale course), where players may measure the distance they can obtain with a specific club, or in order to improve their swing technique.
 Practice courses often consist of old holes of a previous design that are kept and maintained for practice purposes or as substitute holes if one or more holes become unplayable; a 21-hole golf course, for instance, will have three additional holes that can be used for practice or as substitutes for a flooded or otherwise damaged hole.

+Many courses also have a practice green with multiple holes on them to practice putting and chip shots.